-The GLS Group has implemented a group-wide program designed to systematically identify and structurally avoid compliance risks.
-It was developed to protect the GLS Group and its employees.
-It is also designed to safeguard the collaboration with business partners based on trust both now and in the future.
+GLS is a part of a group-wide program to identify and avoid compliance risks.
+In addition, GLS has adopted a group-wide policy to protect GLS and its employees while safeguarding the collaboration with business partners based on trust in the present and future.

 The GLS Group focuses on three core areas:

 - Sanctions list assessment

 A cornerstone of the compliance system is a comprehensive training concept for employees – as compliance begins with them.
 The GLS Group's Compliance Team is the essential consulting and assessment authority for the three-stage policy.
 The compliance policy follows a uniform structure for the GLS Group.

 The GLS Group has a strict zero-tolerance policy towards bribery and corruption, which all the GLS Group managers see as their responsibility.
 Therefore, the GLS Group has created an anti-bribery guideline that defines the standards of behavior that apply to every employee and representative of the GLS Group.